LLNL/sundials/doc/shared/sundials/Fortran.rst

    :param fp: The ``FILE*`` that will be open when the function returns.
       This should be a `type(c_ptr)` in the Fortran.

-   :return: The function returns a :c:type:`SUNErrCode`
+   :return: A :c:type:`SUNErrCode`

+   .. versionchanged:: 7.0.0

+      The function signature was updated to return a `SUNErrCode` and take a `FILE**` as the last input parameter rather then return a `FILE*`.

 .. c:function:: SUNErrCode SUNDIALSFileClose(FILE** fp)

    The function deallocates a C ``FILE*`` by calling the C function ``fclose``